sashalex007/quartz_blog/content/leetcode/3sum smaller.md

 nums[i] + nums[l] + nums[r] = 9

-The total is les than 10, definitely we have found at least one triplet, but look closely at the values between l and r...
+The total is less than 10, definitely we have found at least one triplet, but look closely at the values between l and r...

 [1,2,3,4,5,6]
  ^ ^ - - - ^